craigbarnes/dte/docs/dterc.md

 (e.g. by pressing `Esc`) or some other operation (e.g. [`delete`], [`insert`], etc.) clears the selection.

-Note: A better way to create selections is to hold the Shift key whilst moving the cursor.
+Note: A better way to create selections is to hold the Shift key while moving the cursor.
 The `select` command exists mostly as a fallback, for terminals with limited key binding support.